 The worst mistake you can make in SEO?
 Trying to rank with a page that's NOT in line with the search intent of the query.

 Ever tried to push a service landing page in a SERP full of how-to articles?
-It’s an impossible task.
+It's an impossible task even for the most experienced SEOs who know the ins and outs of search engine optimization.

-And that’s because Google is getting smarter and smarter.
-And it has no interest in ranking pages that people do not want.
+And that's because Google, the most used search engine in the world, is getting smarter and smarter.
+And it has no interest in ranking pages that people do not want, so knowing the target keyword isn't enough anymore.

 It's right there in their mission statement: “(...) to organize the world's information and make it universally accessible and useful.”